AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/ios/migrate-to-3x.md

 <InlineAlert variant="info" slots="text"/>

-The Mobile SDK for iOS now supports a minimum iOS version of 10.0 and a tvOS version of 10.0.
+This Mobile SDK version for iOS supports a minimum iOS version of 10.0 and a tvOS version of 10.0.

 ## SDK versions